How To Seal Terracotta Pots [5 Ways!]

 This isn't ideal; hence choosing to seal your pot before painting it will save you time and energy from future mishaps.

-Once your paint has dried, you can also take the extra step and apply another layer of sealant on top of the paint.
-Doing this will protect your paint from fading or being washed away.
+Once your paint has dried, you can also go the extra step and apply another layer of sealant.
+This will protect your paint from fading or being washed away.

 You may want to check out this unique way to use a clay pot: The Olla: A Centuries-Old Watering Method That’s Making A Modern Comeback